dividuum/info-beamer/doc/manual.md

 Adds a callback that will be called immediatelly and then each `interval` seconds if possible.
 The `callback` will only be called if the node is
-rendered: So it must be either the toplevel node of a node rendered with `resource.render_child`.
+rendered: So it must be either the toplevel node or a node rendered with `resource.render_child`.

 ### util.post\_effect(shader, shader_opt)